-By consulting a trusted adviser about those longer-term decisions and discussing with them the risk and the time commitments involved, it can feel like someone’s got your back.
+By consulting a trusted adviser about those longer-term decisions and discussing with them the risk and time commitments involved, it can feel like someone’s got your back.
 And not just anyone.
-In seeking their professional and objective view, you’re benefiting from their years of knowledge and experience.
+Their professional and objective view means you’re benefiting from their years of knowledge and experience.

-With our online service, there’s no need to book an appointment or pick up the phone.
-You simply answer a series of questions and we’ll help you work out how much you can afford to invest, how much risk you’re comfortable with and – perhaps most significantly – whether investing is right for you right now.
-And there’s no-obligation: you only pay a fee if you follow our advice.
+If you’re looking for a helping hand to start investing, you can get online investment advice.
+You simply answer a series of questions and we’ll help you work out how much you can afford to invest, how much risk you’re comfortable with and – perhaps most important – whether investing is right for you.

 The minimum investment is a £1,000 lump sum or £50 a month.
 There’s no obligation to implement our advice – but if you decide to go ahead, you'll pay a one-off advice fee of just 0.5%, and ongoing management charges of between 0.45% and 0.58% a year, depending on the fund we recommend.